petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/03-kitchen.png)

-"Shit, they found the implant."
-Skipper asked "The one Steven helped install?"
+"Shit, they found the implant already."
+Skipper asked "The one from last week?"
 Ignoring her Barbie muttered under her breath "Fuck that was an expensive op, three USB firmware-level zero-days burnt.
 Fuck."